Duration of detention

 Duration of pre-removal detention and short-term detention

 The LAR safeguards the registration of asylum applications and the release of the asylum applicants from pre-removal detention centres within 6 working days, in line with the recast Asylum Procedures Directive.[3]
-As a result, in 2016 the overall detention duration of first-time asylum applicants prior to their registration decreased to 9 days on average, thereby observing the abovementioned registration deadline.
-In 2017 this practice was reverted as the average duration of detention rose to 19 days.
-After the Supreme Administrative Court acknowledged the illegality of pre-removal detention after the submission of an asylum application,[4] the average detention duration decreased back to 9 days in 2018 to increase again to 12 days in 2019 and decreased in 2020 to 8 calendar days and 7 calendar days in 20221 on average.
-In 2022 the average detention duration continued to decrease to 6 calendar days.
+As a result, in 2016 the overall detention duration of first-time asylum applicants prior to their registration decreased to 9 days on average, in observance with the registration deadline.
+In 2017, this trend was inverted, as the average duration of detention rose to 19 days.
+After the Supreme Administrative Court acknowledged the illegality of pre-removal detention after the submission of an asylum application,[4] the average detention duration decreased back to 9 days in 2018 to increase again to 12 days in 2019 and decreased in 2020 to 8 calendar days, 7 calendar days in 2021, and 6 calendar days in 2022 on average.
+In 2023 the average detention duration maintained minimal to 7 calendar days.

 Average period of pre-removal detention pending registration (days)